-Whether you’re an aspiring filmmaker or just want to get an idea of the movie-making process, here’s a very basic breakdown of how a film is made.
-Think of this as the beginner’s guide to the filmmaking process:
+It can be difficult to know what it truly takes to make a film until you’ve made one.
+Whether you’re an aspiring filmmaker or just want to get an idea of how to make movies, here’s a very basic breakdown of how a film is made.
+Think of this as the beginner’s guide to the filmmaking process.

 Step 1: The Idea